microsoft/hlsl-specs/proposals/0049-variable-groupshared-memory.md

 ### Runtime Validation
-* If `GroupSharedLimit` is omitted, validation will fall back to the original 32k limit.
-The error message will be update to indicate that the limit may be raised with the caveat that hardware support must be checked.
+* If `GroupSharedLimit` is omitted, validation will fall back to the original 32k limit (28k for MS).
+The error message will be updated to indicate that the limit may be raised with the caveat that hardware support must be checked.
 * If `GroupSharedLimit` is present, HLSL validation will ensure the actual static usage is less than that limit.
 While a shader may pass validation and compile successfully the runtime may reject it if the shared memory usage is